Limbu clans and tribes

 The Limbu nation is made up of hundreds of clans.
 Each Limbu clans are classified under their Tribe or subnational entity or according to their place of origin.
 Almost all the Limbu clan names are unique, therefore it is not necessary to specify the Tribe or the place of origin every time the clan name is said.

 The most Limbu (Yakthung) tribes are the original inhabitants and descended from the ancient Kirata mentioned in such Hindu epics as the Mahabharata.

-Although, some of the clan names may not be unique for example: Chongbang or Maden.
-They are divided by listing their tribe name before or after their clan.
+Clan names that may not be unique (for example Chongbang or Maden), are divided by listing their tribe name before or after their clan.
 Chongbang can be Sireng-Chongbang or Hukppa-Chongbang or Chongbang Kyak, similarly Maden clan can be specifically Tilling-Maden or Thokleng-Maden or Tunglung-Maden or Phendua-Maden.
 Listed Chaobisia, Mawakhola, Tambarkhola, Charkhola, Maiwakhola, Panthar, Tinkhola, Phedap and Yangrok are the names of the places where the respective clans belong to.
 Chaobisia refers to present day Dhankuta and Morang districts, Tambarkhola area is in present-day Taplejung district, Mewakhola area refers to present day Taplejung and Sankhuwasabha districts, Charkhola is a present-day Ilam and Jhapa districts, Maiwakhola area is in present-day Taplejung district, Tinkhola is in Panchthar district, Panthar is Panchthar district, Phedap is the north-central area of Terhathum district, Athraya is in northeastern Terhathum district, Chethar is in southern Terhathum, Sankhuwasabha and eastern Dhankuta district.
 Yangrok area is in present-day Southeast Taplejung, Northeast Panchthar districts and west Sikkim.
 All of these areas make up Limbuwan.

-Nationality

-The unification of Limbuwan kingdoms and Nepal has brought changed on Yakthung (Limbu) as live in Limbuwan as Limbu, Subba and ranked them as one of the unenslavable alcohol consuming groups.The Limbus have divided into three nationality Nepalese Limbu, bhutanese limbu and Indian Limbu.
-As the parts of Nepal they are so called Braves in the living World.